Allianz Trade

 Allianz Trade is an international insurance company that offers a range of services, including trade credit insurance, debt collection, surety bonds and guarantees, business fraud insurance and political risk protection.

-A subsidiary of Allianz SE, Euler Hermes is rated AA by Standard & Poor's.
 It monitors the financial health of over 80 million companies.

+It is a subsidiary of Allianz SE.
+It is rated AA by Standard and Poor's.

 Headquartered in Paris, the company is present in more than 50 countries with more than 5,500 employees, and has a global market share of 34%.
 They posted a consolidated turnover of €2.9billion in 2021, and insured global business transactions representing €931billion in exposure.